alvink28/BulletandBeat/README.md

 ## BulletandBeat
 <img src="https://github.com/alvink28/BulletandBeat/blob/master/Header.jpg" alt="2d" width="100%"/>

 Bullet and Beat is a single player music rhythm game for PC.
 The game uses a FPS mechanics, player shoots at a target instead of tapping a object like most rhythm games do.
 This game is for FPS gamers who wants to practice their aiming, or for anyone who enjoy rhythm games and like music.
+The game was set in a low poly designed jungle with soft lighting, providing a relaxed enivironment for the player.

 **How to play:** Simply run the EXE file in Build folder.